What is the ACL or PCL in the Knee?

-The ACL knee refers to the injury sustained by the ligaments in the knee.
-ACL knee injury is excruciating and dramatically reduces our knee’ range of motion.
+The ACL or PCL knee refers to the injury sustained by the ligaments in the knee.
+This knee injury is excruciating and dramatically reduces our knee’s range of motion.

-There can be many causes leading to an ACL knee injury, most commonly, it is likely to occur during sports and fitness activities.
+There can be many causes leading to an ACL/PCL knee injury, most commonly, it is likely to occur during sports and fitness activities.

 - A direct blow to the knee.

 - Improper landing during a jump.

 - Rapidly slowing down and changing your direction.

 - A loud ‘pop’ sound from the knee during high-intensity physical activities.

 - Compromised range of motion.